wubuku/Dapp-LCDP-Demo/README.md

 #### Same model, developing Dapps on different infrastructures

-This is a production-level real-world example.
+This is a production-level real-world case.

 Based on our DSL, we have developed low-code tools that can already support Sui Move, Aptos Move, and EVM/Solidity Dapp development at product grade.